Teikyo Lab.

 Personal mobility to snuggle up to pedestrians

-Originally, electric wheelchairs are "vehicles", but the electric wheelchairs studied by Professor Inoue are aimed at "walking together" rather than carrying people.
-If you grab it by the handlebar installed on the backrest, it will pull you when you go up the slope, and if you get tired, you can get on a wheelchair and take it home.
+While an electric wheelchair is essentially a "vehicle," the electric wheelchair Professor Inoue is researching is designed to "walk together" with people rather than carry them.
+If you hold onto the handle attached to the backrest, it will pull you up a slope, and if you get tired, you can get in the wheelchair and be taken home.

 As for autonomous driving technology, functions such as "driving with pedestrians," "driving from behind," and "going home with the touch of a button" are envisioned.
 The wheelchair is equipped with a laser scanner and a camera, and keeps a distance from pedestrians and runs from behind like a pet.
 In addition, SLAM (Simultaneous Localization and Mapping) technology, which reads surrounding information with a laser and generates a map, allows you to move smoothly while checking your position even in the first place if there is a three-dimensional object such as indoors. ..